The Rocking Horse Winner (band): Signing with Ohev Records (2000–2001)

-In 2000, The Rocking Horse Winner was signed to Coral Springs, Florida-based record label Ohev Records.
-Lindholm had previously dated Ohev Records' owner Gabe Ermine in the mid-1990s.
+In 2000, The Rocking Horse Winner was signed to Coral Springs, Florida–based record label Ohev Records.
+Lindholm had previously dated Ohev Records' owner, Gabe Ermine, in the mid-1990s.
 In the summer of 2000, The Rocking Horse Winner returned to Wisner Productions for a third time to record five new songs with James Paul Wisner.
-"From Miles Away", "When Songbirds Cry", "Tomorrow", "Sleep Well" and "Sweet Smell Before the Rain" were compiled with the five songs recorded in 1999 to create the band's debut full-length album, State of Feeling Concentration, released November 5, 2000, on compact disc by Ohev Records.
+"From Miles Away", "When Songbirds Sing", "Tomorrow", "Sleep Well" and "Sweet Smell Before the Rain" were compiled with the five songs previously recorded in 1999, to create the band's debut full-length album, State of Feeling Concentration, released on November 5, 2000, on compact disc by Ohev Records.
 In 2001, Miami New Times ranked State of Feeling Concentration the "Best Local Album of the Past 12 Months."

 In the fall of 2000, the band recruited Oliver Chapoy, who had previously played in Cowpuncher and Shai Hulud.
 Chapoy performed several instruments in the band, including guitar, vibraphone and melodica.
 The band was then approached by American fanzine Slide the Needle to contribute a song to an exclusive split 7-inch vinyl with the band Electro Group, which was originally to accompany the second issue of the magazine.
 Instead, the fanzine decided to release the split 7-inch separately from the fanzine, launching a record label imprint.
-The split 7-inch, which included the song "Tomorrow" from State of Feeling Concentration, was released in May 2001, packaged in black paper sleeves; it was later re-pressed in January 2002 and packaged in red paper sleeves.
+The split 7-inch, which included the song "Tomorrow" from State of Feeling Concentration, was released in May 2001, packaged in black paper sleeves; it was later re-pressed in January 2002, but packaged in red paper sleeves.

-The Rocking Horse Winner embarked on their first tour in the spring of 2001, playing two weeks' worth of shows up the East Coast and Midwest of the United States with Virginia-based rock band Fairweather; the tour also included some cross-over shows with New Jersey-based pop punk band Midtown and Alabama-based emo band Hot Rod Circuit.
-The tour spanned from March 31 to April 14, 2001, and included a stop to play MACROCK festival in Harrisonburg, Virginia.
-This was followed by a stop at Monster Fest in Burlington, Vermont in June 2001 and four dates on Van's Warped Tour in July 2001 in North Carolina and Florida.
+The Rocking Horse Winner embarked on their first tour in the spring of 2001, playing two weeks' worth of shows up the East Coast and into the Midwest of the United States with Virginia-based rock band Fairweather; the tour also included some cross-over shows with New Jersey–based pop punk band Midtown, and Alabama-based emo band Hot Rod Circuit.
+The tour spanned from March 31 to April 14, 2001, and included a stop to play the MACROCK festival in Harrisonburg, Virginia.
+This was followed by a stop at Monster Fest in Burlington, Vermont in June 2001, and four dates in North Carolina and Florida as part of the Van's Warped Tour in July 2001.